NepsAcademy/my-movie-lib-javascript/README.md

 # My Movie Library 🎬

 Welcome to **My Movie Library with Javascript**\!
-This is the official example project for the [**Javascript Bootcamp V2 at Neps Academy**](link).
-The goal of this project is to apply new Javascript concepts into the previous [**project**](https://neps.academy/br/course/principios-basicos-do-desenvolvimento-web) to build a more beautiful, responsive, and interactive website.
+This is the official example project for the [**Javascript Bootcamp at Neps Academy**](https://neps.academy/course/3242).
+The goal of this project is to apply JavaScript concepts to the previous [**project**](https://github.com/NepsAcademy/my-movie-lib), in order to build a more interactive website.

 This repository serves as a guide and a completed example for students of the course.